nodejs/node/doc/api/repl.markdown

     > _ += 1
     4

+*NOTE*: Explicitly assigning a value to `_` in the REPL can produce unexpected results.

 The REPL provides access to any variables in the global scope.
 You can expose a variable to the REPL explicitly by assigning it to the `context` object associated with each `REPLServer`.
 For example: